Back

 To ensure that low-income students receive funding to reduce the cost of their AP Exams, state and district leaders must act.

-In addition to providing state funds, a state may use Title IV, Part A funds, Title I funds or ESSER funds to cover AP Exam fees for low-income students in 2025.
+In addition to providing state funds, a state may use Title IV, Part A funds or Title I funds to cover AP Exam fees for low-income students in 2025.

 Your announcement—on your state or district website, newsletter, or other channels—will reassure students and families that AP is still available to them and will also protect the progress your district or state has made to close AP equity gaps.